tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 [WRONG] Increased CO2 retention, Acidemia

 # Question 7
-Which of the following is not a cause of hyperventilation?
+Which of the following is NOT a cause of hyperventilation?

 [RIGHT] Taking opioid medication
 [WRONG] Pneumonia